79 Career Overall Rank

-Of the 134 works that have been to auction 93 have sold with canvas works averaging around $9,000 and works on paper $5,000.
-Three of his highest ten results had been achieved in 2003, a year in which an no less than 16 works were offered for sale principally at Sotheby’s and Shapiro Auctioneers.
-That year not a single work failed to find a buyer however neither auction house managed to dislodge the $30,550 record set by Christie's in August 2001 for Putting Sprinklers on Tomatoes at Night (Lot 32).
-This extremely large work measuring 199 x 273 cm carrying an estimate of $20,000-30,000 is unlikely to be beaten for some time to come.
+Canvas works average around $9,000 and works on paper $5,000.
+Three of his highest ten results were achieved in 2003, a year in which no less than 16 works were offered for sale principally at Sotheby’s and Shapiro Auctioneers.
+That year not a single work failed to find a buyer, however, neither auction house managed to dislodge the $30,550 record set by Christie's in August 2001 for Putting Sprinklers on Tomatoes at Night (Lot 32).
+This extremely large work measuring 199 x 273 cm, carrying an estimate of $20,000-30,000, is unlikely to be beaten for some time to come.

 Lawson~Menzies managed to create his second highest result when Out at Night Stealing Pumpkins 1999 sold above the high estimate of $12,000 and achieved $16,800 in May 2007 (Lot 153).
 And Shapiro Auctioneers hold the record for the highest price achieved for a work on paper at $6,600.
 The majority of Abdulla’s works have sold through Shapiro Auctioneers and Sotheby’s, which between them have generated nearly half of his sales income.

 In 2009 Elder Fine Art offered four works at auction, all selling for under the two thousand dollar mark.
-Indeed sales in 2009 comprise Abdulla’s six lowest sales records ever, the next lowest sale sold more than a decade ago in 1998.
 In part these low prices, well below average, can be attributed to the smallish size of the works, measuring around 60 x 78 cm.
-However in May 2003 Untitled (When We Used to Go Camping Down Near Gerard Mission...) measuring just 56 x 76 cm fetched $5,875 for Christie's (Lot 298A).
+However, in May 2003 Untitled (When We Used to Go Camping Down Near Gerard Mission...) measuring just 56 x 76 cm fetched $5,875 for Christie's (Lot 298A).
 This seeming anomaly is possibly explained by the fact that all were painted during 2008, the year prior to the auction, possibly arriving at auction direct from the artist’s studio.
 Somewhat tellingly (i) When My Step Brother.
 Passed Away. . ., 2006. (ii) That Night I Got Pissed 2006, offered by Deutscher and Hackett in 2009, with an estimate of $10,000-15,000 failed to find a buyer.

 Although no new records entered his top 10 results in 2015, no less than 23 works were offered for sale of which 14 appeared at Shapiro auctions.
 Though the highest price achieved was just $3,360 and only 15 of these sold, it was enough to make him the 33rd most successful artist that year against his career standing at 75th.